navidnzr/navidnzr/README.md

 ### Professional Summary
 I am a Cyber Security MSc Graduate with extensive hands-on experience in malware analysis, digital forensics, network security, and penetration testing.
 With a robust academic background and practical skills in enhancing IT security frameworks, I'm adept at ensuring compliance within technologically advanced environments.
-My expertise also covers ISO:27001 and GDPR standards, and I am proficient in various cybersecurity tools and programming languages.
+My expertise also GDPR standards, and I am proficient in various cybersecurity tools and programming languages.

 ### What I'm Focusing On
 - 🌱 I’m currently learning more about advanced penetration testing techniques, bug bounty and deepening my cloud security skills, particularly within AWS environments.
 Additionally, I'm exploring the implications and enhancements of generative AI for cybersecurity response.